morian/blacknet/README.rst

 Installation
 ------------
-Blacknet is provided in two main parts, a SSH Server and a Main Server.
+Blacknet provides two components, a SSH Server (sensor) and a master server.
-The Main Server (blacknet-main-server) is where the database is located.
+The master server (blacknet-master) is where the database is located.
-The SSH Server (blacknet-ssh-server) is just a honeypot instance communicating with the main server.
+The SSH server (blacknet-sensor) is just a honeypot instance communicating with the master server.
 Please read --help from both commands and read blacknet.cfg.example carefully.

 You need to generate SSL certificates in order to make blacknet work